The BeWE Learning Journey: Pricing, Sustainability, and Alignment

 and making great content for kids costs money

-Between 2014 and today, we’ve fundraised just about 250k trying to make all of the above and more happen.
-It’s a whole lot of money, but also not that much when you zoom out and think about creating 45 high quality videos and a whole lot of stories and lessons in 10+ countries for 4 years while engaging with over 1000 teachers.
+Between 2014 and now ish, we’ve fundraised just about 250k trying to make all of the above and more happen.
+It’s a whole lot of money (and we’re deeeeeply grateful for everyone’s support), though it’s also not that much when you zoom out and think about creating 45 high quality videos and a whole lot of stories and lessons in 10+ countries for 4 years while engaging with over 1000 teachers.
 We’ve made modules, lesson plans, stories, videos, and videos showcasing classrooms in action.
 All original, and all with tons of perspectives and types of humans inputting their energy and love.

 We’ve been scrappy.

 Why: We’ve wanted to make this stuff “free forever”.. since, well.. forever.